LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 alias when defined (in a settings file or in a backend Prolog initialization file).
 When this library alias is not defined, the tool uses the value of the ``LOGTALKPACKS`` environment variable when defined.
-Otherwise it defaults to the ``~/logtalk_packs`` directory.
+Otherwise, it defaults to the ``~/logtalk_packs`` directory.
 The actual directory can be retrieved by the query:

 ::